epam/ai-dial/docs/Deployment/Vertex Model Deployment.md

 #### Use GCP Service Account with Workload Identity Federation for GKE

+> You need configure [Authenticate to Google Cloud APIs from GKE workloads](#configure-kubernetes-service-account) before

 In this scenario, kubernetes Service Account linked to GCP IAM service account (your-sa-id).

 ```yaml